Closure of knitted surfaces and surface-links: Knitted surfaces

-For a transformation $\beta \to \beta'$ such that $\beta'$ is obtained from $\beta$ by a finite number of mutually disjoint transformations as given in (Case 1)--(Case 3), the knitted surface presented by $\beta \to \beta'$ is defined as the surface determined from those of (Case 1)--(Case 3).
+For a transformation $\beta \to \beta'$ such that $\beta'$ is obtained from $\beta$ by a finite number of mutually disjoint transformations of (Case 1)--(Case 3), the knitted surface presented by $\beta \to \beta'$ is defined as the surface determined from those of (Case 1)--(Case 3).
 We remark that the construction is called the \lq\lq vertical product'' \cite[Section 15.1]{Kamada02}.